jasonsutherland/c4-bootstrap-nginx-php/README.md

 Changes in these directories will be pulled back into your git repo when running repack.
 To add more locations just edit the __scripts/repack/working_dirs__ file.

-NB : You should set your github repo to private to avoid exposing your passwords in wp-config.php to everyone!
+NB : You should set your github repo to private to avoid exposing your private code and configs to everyone!

 ##More info